 If we analyse the hotel industry statistics of Singapore in the past few years, we can see the flattening trajectory of revenues. so, this drop seems to be on expected lines.

-The trend has somewhat flattened out in recent years with hotel revenues not seeing significant growth in 2013-2014 as displayed in the infographic below by Singapore Tourism Board reports.
+The trend has somewhat flattened out in recent years with hotel revenues not seeing significant growth as displayed by Singapore Tourism Board reports.
 Adding to the woes, the tourism industry has seen a dip in revenue over the last couple of years.

 The trend, unfortunately, has been similar to the situation getting worse for Singapore’s hotel industry even after a slight increase in the number of tourists.